-The Missouri River, after forming a part of the Kansas border in northwest Missouri, transects the state in a general easterly direction beginning at Kansas City
+The Missouri River, after forming a part of the Kansas border in northwest Missouri, transects the state in a general easterly direction beginning at Kansas City and Independence.
+It empties into the Mississippi River just north of St Louis.

 The 2,315-mile long river is America's second longest with its headwaters in the Rocky Mountains in southwestern Montana.
 It reaches a width of over a mile and depths to 125 feet.
 It pours 69,300 cubic feet of water per second into the Mississippi along with 250,000,000 cubic yards of silt per year.